Motherhood Advocates Join Forces to Empower Breastfeeding Women

 About &Mother:

-Founded by Olympic medalist, six-time USA Outdoor Track champion, and mother of three, Alysa Montano, &Mother is a non-profit organization dedicated to breaking the barriers that limit a woman’s choice to pursue and thrive in both career and motherhood.
-Founded on Mother’s Day 202, the &Mother team is transitioning a movement to impact – supporting a woman’s choice to pursue career and motherhood while enabling women to become the driving force behind this change.
-Learn more at www.andmother.org.
+Founded by Olympic medalist, six-time USA Outdoor Track champion, and mother of three, Alysia Montaño, &Mother is a non-profit organization dedicated to breaking the barriers that limit a woman’s choice to pursue and thrive in both career and motherhood.
+Founded on Mother’s Day 2020, the &Mother team is transitioning a movement to impact – supporting a woman’s choice to pursue a career and motherhood while enabling women to become the driving force changing a working world that has historically discriminated against, dismissed, and undervalued motherhood, starting with professional athletics.
+Learn more at www.andmother.org and @andmother.org.

 Susan Gerson